juliajoo/docs/tutorials/tutorial4.md

-# Workshop 4: Developing and Conducting a Data Collection Campaign
+# Tutorial 4: Developing and Conducting a Data Collection Campaign

 * Defining the purpose